ManuelYosia/ManuelYosia/README.md

 🚀 What I Do
-💻 Build web applications using JavaScript, HTML, CSS, and MySQL 🤖 Explore AI tools and how they can enhance software development 🧠 Continuously improve problem-solving and development skills 👥 Work in teams and contribute to collaborative projects 🛠 Tech Stack
+💻 Build web applications using JavaScript, HTML, CSS, and MySQL 🤖 Explore AI tools and how they can enhance software development

+🛠 Tech Stack
 Frontend: HTML, CSS, JavaScript
 Backend: MySQL (+ PHP if you use it)
 Tools: Git, GitHub, Notion, Canva

 📌 Experience Highlights
-Project Manager — Led development of a web-based educational game (Unity, research project) Team Lead (Hackathon) — Analyzed and presented business solutions using BMC Project Manager (Google Solution Challenge) — Coordinated SDG-based solution development 📈 Currently Exploring
+Project Manager — Led development of a web-based educational game (Unity, research project) Team Lead (Hackathon) — Analyzed and presented business solutions using BMC Project Manager (Google Solution Challenge) — Coordinated SDG-based solution development

+📈 Currently Exploring
 AI integration in web applications
 Improving frontend structure and UI design
 Better development workflows using Git

 📫 Let's Connect
 LinkedIn: (add your link)
 Portfolio: (add your link later)